Loading...

 The Pan Lothian Management of Diabetes course has traditionally been an essential component in diabetes education and training for all Registered Nurses, Healthcare Support Workers, and Acute Staff in Lothian.

-During the past three years, the courses were mainly delivered virtually.
-The Lothian Diabetes MCN Team is now delighted to bring you some opportunities to attend the below courses in-person and online.
+The Lothian Diabetes MCN Team is delighted to bring you some opportunities to attend the below courses in-person.

-To register any sessions for 2024 on eESS please click and view:
+To register for 2026 sessions on eESS, please click the following link:

-To register for Community Sessions on eESS, please click and view:
+To register for Community sessions on eESS, please click the following link:

 Community Sessions (F2F)

-This in-person course is the courses are for community nursing staff registered and unregistered across Lothian.
-You can choose to attend the course on any of the dates below.
+This in-person course is designed for community nursing staff registered and unregistered across Lothian.
+You can choose to attend on any of the dates listed below.

 Community HCSW